-If you have a portable terminal it will use a removable, rechargeable lithium ion battery module.
+If you have a portable terminal such as V3M2 Wi-Fi or GPRS it will use a removable, rechargeable lithium ion battery module.
 The battery module will need to be charged when you receive a new terminal, a replacement battery, and during day-to-day use.
-Charging instructions are detailed elsewhere in this User Manual and in the Quick Reference Guide supplied with the terminal.
+See appendix 'F' at the end of the document for further details.